Long-Term Review: Cardiff Snowcraft The Goat

 Cardiff snowboards have been steadily building a good reputation in the snowboard industry.
-Their first offering, The Goat, was in development for over five years and went through ten different prototypes before hitting the market.
-The Cardiff Snowcraft Goat is a lightweight hard-charging touring machine that we had the opportunity to test for over a full winter.
+Their first offering, The Cardiff Snowcraft Goat was in development for over five years and has been through ten different prototypes.
+It is a lightweight hard-charging touring machine that we had the opportunity to test for over two full winters.
+It is the board I chose to ride on my ACMG Apprentice guide exam and has taken several core shots, a cracked edge, and still refuses to die and I refuse to stop riding it!
 Read on to get our full thoughts on the board.

 - Length Tested: 166

 Who is Cardiff Snowcraft?

 To know Cardiff Snowcraft you first need to know Cardiff.
 No, not the Capital of Wales but a region of the Wasatch Mountains in Utah.
 It was here that inspired Sam Bawden, the founder of Cardiff Snowcraft, to start designing snowboards.
 A long-time snowboarder Sam wanted a splitboard that climbed better than what was offered but was still able to tackle aggressive descents.
 Thus, the idea of The Goat was created.
 We think he’s designed a winner.